DARPA-ASKEM/knowledge-middleware/README.md

 ### Testing Configuration

 To modify your test configuration, edit the `tests/conftest.py` file.
-In particular note that setting `LIVE` to `TRUE` and adding the correct endpoints for TA1 will send real payloads to TA1 services and validate the results.
+In particular note that setting `MOCK_TA1` to `False` and adding the correct endpoints for TA1 will send real payloads to TA1 services and validate the results.

 ## License